Key Takeaway

 You tell her you love her.
 You hug her before she leaves the house.
 You show up at her events and cheer louder than anyone.
 All of that matters enormously.
 But a letter does something different.
 It captures your voice, your specific words, and your deepest reflections in a form she can return to again and again.

-A letter isn't a replacement for the love you show every day — it's an anchor for that love, something tangible she can hold when the world gets loud and your voice is the one she needs most.
+A letter is not a replacement for the love you show every day — it is an anchor for that love, something tangible she can hold when the world gets loud and your voice is the one she needs most.

 A spoken conversation, no matter how meaningful, fades with time.
 Details blur.
 Exact words get lost.
 But a letter stays.
 The handwriting stays.
 The coffee stain on the corner of the page stays too, and it tells her that you cared enough to find the right way to say it.